Same-sex marriage in Coahuila: Same-sex marriage

+Legislative action

 On 5 March 2013, Congressman Samuel Acevedo Flores from the Social Democratic Party introduced bills to the Congress of Coahuila to legalize same-sex marriages and adoption by same-sex couples.
 On 11 February 2014, the Congress approved the adoption bill with a vote of 23 in favor and two against; however, debate on same-sex marriage continued.
 On 8 August 2014, the Congress again began discussions regarding same-sex marriage.
-The bill passed on 1 September 2014, making Coahuila the second district to reform its Civil Code and the third jurisdiction in Mexico to legalize same-sex marriage after Mexico City and Quintana Roo.
-The law took effect on 17 September 2014, following Governor Rubén Moreira Valdez's signature.
-The first couple to marry were Jesus Fernando Covarrubias Monsivais and Luis Alberto Reyes Soto in Saltillo on 20 September.
-Article 139 of the Family Code now reads:
+The bill passed 19–1 on 1 September.
+It was signed by Governor Rubén Moreira Valdez, and took effect on 17 September 2014.
+The first couple to marry were Jesus Covarrubias Monsivais and Luis Reyes Soto in Saltillo on 20 September.
+Article 139 of the Family Code now reads: Marriage is the union of two people who consent to establish a common life based on affection, respect, equal treatment, and mutual support, and who freely, responsibly, voluntarily, and in an informed manner make reproductive decisions that align with their life plan, including the possibility of procreating or adopting.